 Mary Ellen LeBlanc

 Mary Ellen is a 5th generation resident of Fort Lupton.
-She has been employed by the Bank of Colorado for 24 years and currently serves as the Vice President of Operations managing the Operations Center in Fort Lupton.
+She has been employed by the Bank of Colorado since 1994 and currently serves as the Vice President of Operations managing the Operations Center in Fort Lupton.
+Mary Ellen and her son own The KM Cup, a coffeeshop located in Fort Lupton.
 She has a long history of civic involvement.
 She is currently serving as the President of the Fort Lupton Chamber of Commerce, Organizational Leader for Tailtwisters 4-H Club, a Board member for the Many Blessings Child Care Center, Board of Directors for the High School Parent Teacher Student Association, Officer for the FLHS Booster Club, First United Methodist Church Nominating Committee and Endowment Committee, member of the Fort Lupton Optimist Club, member of the high school School of Business Steering Committee, the Editor for the South Platte Valley Historical Society Newsletter, and a member of the Fort Lupton Downtown Commission.
 She has also served as past president of the Weld County 4-H Leaders Council and was chairperson of Trapper Days, the annual community celebration for 7 years.

 Paul and his wife Shelli have two children, Nicholas and Brianna.
 Paul owns the local Farmers Insurance Agency thar has been open for 18 years.
 He also serves on the Board of Directors for Farmers Employees Political Action Committee, F.E.P.A.C., and The Friends of Farmers Board of Directors.
 He has been a community volunteer and youth coach for basketball and lacrosse for many years in his home town of Broomfield, Colorado.